 A dynamic complex of plant, animal and microorganism communities and their non-living environment interacting as a functional unit (EPBC Act).

-Fish barriers relate to any barriers which prevent or delay connectivity between key habitats which has the potential to impact migratory fish populations, decrease the diversity of freshwater fish communities and reduce the condition of aquatic ecosystems (Moore, 2015).
+Fish barriers relate to any man-made barriers which prevent or delay connectivity between key habitats which has the potential to impact migratory fish populations, decrease the diversity of freshwater fish communities and reduce the condition of aquatic ecosystems (Moore, 2016).

 Flow relates to the degree that the natural river flows have been modified in the Region’s waterways.
 This is an important indicator due to its relevance to ecosystem and waterway health.

-A sub-indicator used in the ‘in-stream habitat modification’ indicator for freshwater basins in the Region.
+An indicator used in the ‘in-stream habitat modification’ indicator for freshwater basins in the region.
 This index reports on the proportion (%) of the linear length of the main river channel inundated at the Full Supply Level of artificial in-stream structures such as dams and weirs.

 A measure of one component of an environmental dataset (e.g. particulate nitrogen).

-Generated by one or more related indicators (e.g. nutrients made up of particulate nitrogen and particulate phosphorus).
+Generated by rolling up one or more related indicators (e.g. the nutrients indicator category is made up of particulate nitrogen and particulate phosphorus).

 This Basin indicator category is made up of two indicators; fish barriers and impoundment length (see relevant glossary entries).